siloed/mfatigue/README.md

 # mfatigue
 A proof-of-concept Python script to cause MFA fatigue for known O365 credentials.

-> This project is intended strictly for educational, authorised testing, and research purposes only.
+> This project is intended strictly for educational, authorised testing, and security research purposes only.

 > The author does not assume any responsibility for the use of this project.